trezor/trezor-user-env/README.md

 ### Let CI do it

-The simpler but less flexible way is to let the [CI](https://gitlab.com/satoshilabs/trezor/trezor-user-env/pipelines) build it.
+The simpler but less flexible way is to let the GitHub Actions build it.
 You can create a branch, commit your changes and then push them.
-The CI will build it for you and tag the appropriate docker image as `test`.
-You can then modify all scripts/commands and use `registry.gitlab.com/satoshilabs/trezor/trezor-user-env/trezor-user-env:test` instead of `registry.gitlab.com/satoshilabs/trezor/trezor-user-env/trezor-user-env` which defaults to the `latest` tag which equals trezor-user-env's master.
+The GH Actions will build it for you and tag the appropriate docker image as `test`.
+You can then modify all scripts/commands and use `ghcr.io/trezor/trezor-user-env:test` instead of `ghcr.io/trezor/trezor-user-env` which defaults to the `latest` tag which equals trezor-user-env's master.
 Suite's docker-compose files in the `docker` subdirectory are the place where you want to change this.

 ## Local development against Suite end-to-end tests
 _NOTE: The steps below are all dependant on Docker containers.
 It could be even better to be able to avoid the Docker completely - just running trezor-user-env on localhost and connecting Suite tests to it - but hard to say how to do it, all my experiments failed.
 Please feel free to improve the solution._